Holafly eSIM Review: Why I Wouldn't Choose It For My Travels

 Plus, many eSIM providers offer promo codes, so you could save even more.

-Thailand is one of Asia's top destinations, with Bangkok, its capital, attracting over 25 million international tourists each year.
+Thailand is one of Asia's top destinations, with Bangkok, its capital, attracting over 30 million international tourists in 2024.

 With Holafly, the 10-day Thailand plan is $36.90.

-Thailand is one of the rare countries where you can buy local, tourist eSIM packages at very reasonable prices.
-There is practically no competition.
+FYI, Thailand is one of the few countries where you can buy local tourist eSIM packages at very reasonable price.

 Before wrapping up, I want to mention some positive aspects of Holafly that I personally think are great.
 First, the website is clean and easy to navigate, which is excellent.
 They also support various payment methods, not just cards but also Apple Pay, Google Pay, and PayPal which is a big plus (especially Apple Pay for iPhone users).

-Looking for a travel eSIM? eSIMDB is a dedicated search engine designed to help you easily discover the best options.
+Looking for a travel eSIM? eSIMDB is a dedicated directory site designed to help you easily discover the best options.

 Search by a country or region, filter by GB or days. eSIMDB helps you find the best eSIM for your next trip!